New Jersey Highway Accident Lawyers

 Please do not hesitate to contact us today for a free case consultation about how you can get started on working toward the compensation you deserve for a wide variety of damages.
 Representing clients across Morris County, Hudson County, Monmouth County, Middlesex County, Union County, Essex County, and all throughout New Jersey, we will not let you down and will always work to protect your rights.
 We are available to you with a variety of resources, so give us a call as soon as possible at (973) 315-5522.
 We are waiting to hear from you.

-There are many steps that should be immediate following your highway accident.
+There are many steps that should be immediately following your highway accident.
 Some of these steps include moving your vehicle to safety, calling the police to the scene of the accident, speaking with witnesses, and collecting photographs.
 Of course, seeking medical attention is essential as well.
 The reason why all of these steps should be taken is due to the fact that you want to be prepared for the future and the likelihood that you will have to bring an accident claim for compensation.
 By acting in the moment, you are protecting your rights for the future.

 If it is determined that a negative road condition caused your car accident, you will have to determine which type of government entity is actually responsible for your accident.
 Instead of working with an attorney and simply bringing a claim against a negligent individual, in the event of a government claim, you will need to give what is called a “notice of claim.”
 These notices must be given quickly to protect your right to file a claim and move forward toward compensation.